This page is intended to help our significant others become more aware and better understand a sport/profession we all truly love:

 An official is a person who has the responsibility for enforcing the rules and maintaining the order of the game.
-They are traditionally clad in a black-and-white striped shirt, white pants with a black belt, and black shoes.
+They are traditionally clad in a black-and-white striped shirt, black pants with a black belt, and black shoes.

 During professional and college football, seven officials operate on the field.
 High school and other levels of football have other officiating systems.